 Benny's Spaceship, Spaceship, SPACESHIP! is LEGO set 70816-1.
 It has a score of 96.
 This is good compared to all other sets.
-It is ranked in the top 2.36% scored sets on Brick Insights.
-Based on 5 scored reviews, 11 reviews total.
+The set is recommended by 4 reviews, based on 5 scored reviews and 11 reviews total.
+It is ranked in the top 2.58% scored sets on Brick Insights.
 We know this set was released in 2014, and it is categorised in The LEGO Movie.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.